Ghabaei-Behzad/contact-form/README.md

 npx create-react-app contact-form
 cd contact-form
 npm start.
-the . code command opens the files in my VS Code editor.
+The . code command opens the files in my VS Code editor.
 Learning about event handlers and useState hooks in React, and how to code forms in the return block.

 ## What I added to the ContactForm.js file.
 I learned how to add a phone number input box, and use regex validation to limit 10 numbers.
 The symbol: